Apparent counter-rotation in the torus of NGC 1068: influence of an asymmetric wind: Introduction

-ALMA made the next important step in understanding the dynamics in the torus of NGC~1068. \cite{Garcia2016} resolved the dusty torus; they found a minor-to-major axis ratio $0.8 \pm 0.1$, and estimated the mass of the molecular gas to be $(1\pm 0.3) \times 10^5 M_\odot$ and the radius $R_{\text{torus}} = 3.5 \pm 0.5$~pc.
+ALMA made the next important step in understanding the dynamics in the torus of NGC~1068. \cite{2016ApJ...823L..12G} resolved the dusty torus; they found a minor-to-major axis ratio $0.8 \pm 0.1$, and estimated the mass of the molecular gas to be $(1\pm 0.3) \times 10^5 M_\odot$ and the radius $R_{\text{torus}} = 3.5 \pm 0.5$~pc.
 Their maps show a velocity gradient along the minor axis of the torus.
 They also reported, by H$_2$O maser emission, an apparent counter-rotation of the outer disk with a $3.5$~pc radius relative to the inner $1$~pc region.
-ALMA HCN(3-2) and HCO$^+$ (3-2) maps of the torus show similar results \citep{Imanishi2018}. \cite{Impellizzeri2019} presented 1.4~pc (20 mas) resolution observations of 256~GHz radio continuum and HCN (3-2) maps of the torus in NGC~1068.
+ALMA HCN(3-2) and HCO$^+$ (3-2) maps of the torus show similar results \citep{2018ApJ...853L..25I}. \cite{Impellizzeri2019} presented 1.4~pc (20 mas) resolution observations of 256~GHz radio continuum and HCN (3-2) maps of the torus in NGC~1068.
 Their radio observations resolved an X-shaped structure with size comparable to that of the torus.
+This X-shape emission feature can be a region where the gas in the torus throat interacts with the wind.
 They also discovered that the inner disk (inside 1.2~pc) coincides with the H$_2$O megamaser disk, and it counter-rotates relative to the outer disk that extends to $7$~pc.